MicrosoftLearning/dp-420-cosmos-db-dev/instructions/11-configure-regions-failover-python.md

     The container was created without a conflict resolution policy, so it carries the default: last writer wins on the system timestamp.
 Changing that requires creating a new container, because the policy is fixed at creation.

-> [!NOTE]
-> This exercise doesn't produce an actual write conflict.
+> &#128221; This exercise doesn't produce an actual write conflict.
 A conflict needs two regions to change the same item inside the replication window, which isn't reliably reproducible from a single machine.
 What you can verify is the policy that would resolve one, which is the configuration a production account depends on.

 ## Task 4: Take a region offline

 This is the outage operation.
 Every step so far is reversible in minutes; this task isn't.
 Read the whole task before running the first command.

-> [!WARNING]
-> A region taken offline stays offline until Microsoft brings it back, which can take several days, and a region taken offline for a drill needs a support request to restore.
+> &#9888; A region taken offline stays offline until Microsoft brings it back, which can take several days, and a region taken offline for a drill needs a support request to restore.
 Only run this against the disposable account this exercise created, which you delete in the next section.

 1. Take the account's first region offline, simulating a regional outage.